What is RoboCupJunior?

 To learn more, join our Forum: https://junior.forum.robocup.org/

 RCJ is targeted for primary and secondary school students.
-There is no fixed minimum age (except for RoboCupJunior 2018, which has the lower age limit of 12-year-old), but primary students are expected to be able to read (and hence write programs for their robots) on their own, without significant help from adult mentors.
+Students that compete at RCJ are expected to be able to read and write programs for their robots on their own, without significant help from adult mentors.
 Students over age 19 are not allowed on RCJ teams.
-The division between the primary and secondary age categories is 14 years old:

-From RCJ 2018 there will be no division between the primary and secondary age categories:
+Since RCJ 2018 there are no division between the primary and secondary age categories for the international event:

 More than twenty years ago, the birth of personal computers spawned a new era in the age of technology, and educational applications began to infiltrate classrooms.
 At the same time, Seymour Papert linked technology with Jean Piaget’s constructivist theory of education to produce LOGO (or “turtle geometry”), a simple programming language that allows young students to learn geometry through computer-based exploration.
 Papert published these ideas in his book Mindstorms and introduced the notion of constructionismwhich states that children learn best when they are actively involved in building something that is meaningful to themselves.